Virum9520/Traffic-Turtle/README.md

 # Traffic-Turtle
-Python GUI game using Turtle Graphics
+A Python game using GUI tool-Turtle Graphics

+Help turtle cross a road full of moving vehicles using ⬆️ and ⬇️ keys